kamisaberi/xtorch/tutorial/docs/getting-started/installation.md

-# Installation Guide for xTorch on Ubuntu
+# Installation

-This guide provides instructions for setting up the necessary dependencies, building, and installing the xTorch project on **Ubuntu**.
+This guide provides a complete walkthrough for installing xTorch and its dependencies on **Ubuntu**.

-**Important:** Before you proceed with the build process, you must install the required system-level development libraries and Python environment.
+The process involves three main stages:
+1.  **Install System Dependencies**: Set up the required development tools and libraries.
+2.  **Build the Project**: Compile the xTorch library from the source code.
+3.  **Install the Library**: Make xTorch available system-wide for your C++ projects.

 ---

-## 1. Prerequisites: Install System Dependencies
+## 1. Prerequisites: System Dependencies

-First, you need to install several libraries and tools that xTorch depends on.
-Open a terminal and run the following commands to install the required packages using `apt-get`.
+Before building xTorch, you must install several essential system-level packages.

 ### Step 1: Update Package Lists

-Ensure your package manager has the latest list of available packages:
+First, ensure your package manager has the latest list of available software.

 ```bash
 sudo apt-get update
 ```

 ### Step 2: Install Core Build Tools

-You will need `build-essential` for a C++ compiler (like g++) and other essential tools, and `cmake` to configure and build the project.
+Install `build-essential` (which includes the g++ compiler) and `cmake`.

 ```bash
 sudo apt-get install -y build-essential cmake
 ```

-### Step 3: Install Python and Project-Specific Libraries
+### Step 3: Install Required Libraries

-Install Python, the virtual environment module (`venv`), and the development headers for all other required libraries with a single command:
+Install Python and all other libraries required by xTorch with a single command.

 ```bash
 sudo apt-get install -y \
     python3 \